 Technical SEO is neither on-page nor off, but it significantly affects every page and the site as a whole.
 It’s the technical coding stuff that’s inside the page, like sitemaps and meta tags, and it matters a lot.

 What are the best SEO techniques?

 Optimize your site for all users, including mobile and voice search.
 Create an impeccable user experience across the entire site.
 Instead of working towards a single keyword per page, focus on topic clusters.
 Generally, you will want to write longer content on all pages you want to rank and maintain an average word count per page of more than 300 words.
 One of the most important and difficult steps is to create a diverse backlink portfolio.
-Finally, make sure to optimize the technical and on-page SEO for each page.
+Finally, optimize the technical and on-page SEO for each page.
 These are just as important as off-page SEO.